Motia Icon

 • Is that API getting hit?

-• Did the event emit?
+• Did the message get enqueued?

 • Why did that Step fail?